fenago/machine-learning-essentials-module1/lab_guides/lab_5.md

 ![](./images/da/Aspose.Words.8e0affcc-ac68-4184-94d3-69ce9332cabb.383.png)

 This graph looks quite suspicious!
 The Energy Star score is a percentile rank, which means that we would expect to observe a uniform distribution, with each score assigned to the same number of buildings.
 However, a disproportionate number of buildings have either the highest, 100, or the lowest, 1, score (higher is better for the Energy Star score).

-If we look back at the definition of the score, we observe that it is based on “*self-reported energy usage*” which might explain the very high scores.
-Asking the building owners to report their own energy usage is like asking the students to report their own scores on a test.
-Consequently, this probably is not the most objective measure of a building’s energy efficiency.

-If we had an unlimited amount of time, we might want to investigate the reasons behind very high and very low scores in several buildings in our dataset.
-However, our objective is only to predict the score and not to devise a better method of scoring buildings.
-We can make a note in our report that the scores have a suspect distribution, but our main focus is on predicting the score using the statistics.

 Let us look at the distribution of the ‘*site EUI*’ variable.